Skip to content

 To fetch and pull commits from a remote repository:

-8. Use the History view to compare the remote commits with local changes.
+• Open the History view to review and compare remote commits with your local changes.

 Committing Changes